 Prerequisites for Texas Tech’s RN to BSN may be taken at Cisco (Abilene) followed by two semesters of online coursework through Texas Tech to finish a BSN (Bachelor of Science in Nursing).
 Students seeking to begin their nursing career at the BSN level can complete all of their general education courses at Cisco College.
 Program costs may include entrance and periodic exam fees, background checks, drug screening, immunizations, and specialized course supplies or supplements.

 Please email Teri Brown, Health Sciences Assistant, for an estimated cost sheet and application packet.

 The LVN to RN program accepts a limited number of students; as a result, the admittance process is deliberate and decisive.
-Completion of the application procedures is required no later than May 31st (August class) or October 15th (January class).
+Completion of the application procedures is required no later than May 31st (August class).

 - Apply to Cisco College.
 Prospective nursing students must have completed the Cisco College general admission application and be enrolled as a student of Cisco College.

 - Must be TSI complete or college ready in Reading, Writing, and Math.

 - Must submit official copies of all college transcripts regardless of classes or grades.